 - Pay attention to the subway entrances.
 Some will say "Uptown" or "Downtown".
 These will only take you in that specific direction.
 If you realize this after you swipe your Metrocard it will result in going back above ground, crossing the street, entering there, and swiping your card for another $2.75.
 However, if the entrance says neither, go ahead, there will be trains going in both directions.

-- In the summer, prepared to sweat while waiting for your train.
+In the summer, prepare to sweat while waiting for your train.
 The cars are air conditioned, but the tracks are not.

-Hope that you found this guide useful, some of the information will seem obvious for regular visitors to New York but if it’s you are a first time visitor it might just help!
-And if you have any feedback or comments/suggestions to add in here then please mail us on email@example.com.
+We hope that you found this guide useful, some of the information will seem obvious for regular visitors to New York but if you are a first time visitor it might just help!
+If you have any feedback or comments/suggestions to add then please mail us on firstname.lastname@example.org.

 Enjoy your stay.